twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt05-14-a-poisonous-snake%zh.rst

 Because of the fire element don’t have the chance of happiness.
 It’s terrible.
 Every day you have to request aging and sickness with foods and drinks.
 In this way to have a human life is without the dignity.
 For sickness you have to request with medicines.
 For King of the Death you can’t do anything for him.
 You have to go into the coffin.
 You have to feel your body very often (for fire element).

 And then remind yourself that King of the Death is in the khandha and practice hard (Here Sayadaw’s talk was humorous).
-Feeling the body and looking for liberation.
+In this talk, I am asking you to f eel your body and look for liberation.
 You handle it with mindfulness practice (satipaṭṭhāna).
 There are two ways you can choose from the king of the Death: the way to death and the way of liberation.
 But you all are enthusiastically following the way of death.

 (continued Susīma’s story).
 Of the five khandhas, whatever arises, follow the impermanence.
 When impermanence is ending, the khandha is also disappearing.
 With khandha disappears and King of the Death also disappears.